 Potentially, making household demand for electricity more flexible could dramatically cut the vast, multiple investments needed to keep the lights on.
 The new products and services have different ingredients, combined in different ways, but one common configuration is a PV system, a smart controller, a large battery (often 5-20kWh), and a flexible tariff – so households pay less for off-peak power.

 Of course, there are concerns about the embodied energy and upstream and downstream environmental impacts of manufacturing batteries on a huge scale.
-These systems also tend to be expensive (£5,000 per dwelling or more for a battery plus control system), which pushes them out of reach of all but the wealthiest households.
+These systems also tend to be expensive (£5,000 or more per dwelling for a battery plus control system), which pushes them out of reach of all but the wealthiest households.
 Spend that same £5,000 on other less titillating energy efficiency improvements and – unless you’ve already done all the easy upgrades – you might well save more carbon.
 However, compared to other things you might spend £5,000 on (say, a cruise, a skiing trip for the family, or jetting to the Bahamas for two weeks) the environmental impact is very likely lower – and there are significant carbon-saving and demand-flattening advantages.

 Leading the charge

 Overall, we found evidence of 25 technology providers that are working on household DSR or linked services.
 There are currently five front runners, with the most mature technology, and all of these five are already selling equipment and software allowing households to control appliances and/or batteries to save the households money and at the same time provide a benefit to the electricity network:

 - Kaluza (part of the supplier Ovo), which has a platform and algorithms to control domestic appliances and heating, home batteries and electric vehicle charging to optimise the energy system for households and the grid.
 It also has ‘micro regional voltage measurement’ to spot points of strain on the grid, and redirect power accordingly.